Government procurement in the United States: Source selection criteria

-If FAR Part 13, simplified acquisition is used, then a contracting officer can select from a range of processes including Government Purchase Card (GPC) for purchases under the micro-purchase threshold (see definition section of FAR for current value (for example, in U.S., it is currently $2,500), simplified acquisition threshold (see FAR definition section, currently up to $150,000 within the U.S. with certain exceptions), or up to $6.5M for commercial items/services.
-Under FAR Part 13, contracting officers are not required to use FAR Part 15 processes or follow the publication requirements of FAR Part 5, however they MUST create their own processes to follow.

 Vendor past performance is generally included as a source selection criteria.
 It is important to include a requirement for "recent and relevant" past performance.

-Inadequate SSCs renders the best work statement and CLIN worthless.
+Inadequate SSCs render the best work statement and CLIN worthless.

+Low value acquisition

+If FAR Part 13, simplified acquisition is used, then a contracting officer can select from a range of processes, including a Government Purchase Card (GPC) for purchases under the micro-purchase threshold (see definition section of FAR for current value (for example, in U.S., it is currently $2,500), simplified acquisition threshold (see FAR definition section, currently up to $150,000 within the U.S. with certain exceptions), or up to $6.5M for commercial items/services.
+Under FAR Part 13, contracting officers are not required to use FAR Part 15 processes or follow the publication requirements of FAR Part 5, however they must create their own processes to follow.

+Sole-source procurement

+A sole-source procurement activity is where a contract is offered to known vendor(s) instead of conducting open competition, and the resulting contract is known as a sole-source contract.
+FAR Part 6 specifically forbids sole-source contracting when it is due to a lack of advanced planning.
+There is also a high-cost premium that is added to the cost of an acquisition when a buyer wants a supplier/vendor to rush to execute a contract or push their contract to the head of all other work the contractor/vendor is executing.
+As poor acquisition planning can lead to poor and unjustifiable acquisition outcomes, advance planning is recommended.
+Thus, it is critical to understand the time and resources required to properly plan and execute a federal acquisition: generally, the acquisition of moderate to complex requirements requires at least 120 days.
+Sole-source procurement is generally available where the CO considers that only one supplier is able to meet government needs.
+FAR 6.3 refers to procedures "Other than Full and Open Competition", and requires completion of a Justification and Approval (J&A) document, also called Justification and Authorization, before commencing sole-source negotiations.

+A notice of intent must be issued in accordance with FAR 5.201.
+Other suppliers wishing to challenge the proposed sole-source must submit a timely statement of capability, in order to establish that the government should compete the opportunity.
+Failure to do so will prevent the prospective supplier having standing to challenge the contract award.
+A brief time period for reception of statements of capability such as 5 or 6 days may be reasonable where items are commercially available.

 Metrics/performance measures

 A metric is a meaningful measurement taken over a period of time that communicates vital information about a process or activity, leading to fact-based decisions.

 Focus on where things go bad – not resource effective to measure everything.
 Instead, select the critical few metrics for mission essential processes, process that have historically experienced chronic problems or process choke points and monitor them.